Serious Questions about Defensive Use of a Firearm

 Regardless of what type of gun you're carrying, the fact that you have it with you means you have a chance to help save lives.
 Have a gun!

 Like many rules, Rule One isn't always easy to follow.
-There is still one state, Illinois, that doesn't trust its citizens to protect themselves.
+There is are still places that don't trust citizens to protect themselves.
 And in lots of places, legal or not, it's often socially unacceptable.
 And carrying a gun can be physically uncomfortable.
 How then, can all of us observe Rule One?
 We can't.
 But, we can carry in every other place where it's legal.

 Certain Rules take precedence.
 For instance, Rule Two is "Carry the most powerful gun you can accurately handle."
 That is, if you're going to wear a jacket with big pockets, don't carry a mouse gun when you could be carrying a .38 or .45.
 However, if your only choice is between carrying something small or keeping your .45 at home in the closet, observe Rule One: Have a Gun!